MiticaMatthews/Azure-Labs/Labs/001/readme.md

 ![banner](https://github.com/user-attachments/assets/ef6e3b2a-e9c7-47d1-a39e-ec6d169e302b)

 ## What is Azure Virtual Machine?
+Virtual machines play an essential role in cloud computing, offering users full control over the operating system.
+Azure virtual machines provide the flexibility of virtualisation, allowing users to run applications and customise software without having to buy and maintain the physical hardware that runs the virtual machine.

+Below I will walk you through the process of creating and deploying a Linux virtual machine via the Azure portal.

 ## Requirements
 **Azure Account:** If you don't already have an Azure subscription, create a free account using the following link: https://azure.microsoft.com/en-gb/free/